-Some textbooks on building models using optimization (or mathematical programming) introduce different concept through practical examples.
+Some textbooks on building models using optimization (or mathematical programming) introduce various concepts through practical examples.
 In this manual we have chosen a different route, where we instead show the different sets and functions that can be modeled using convex optimization, which can subsequently be combined into realistic examples and applications.
 In other words, we present simple convex building blocks, which can then be combined into more elaborate convex models.
+We call this approach extremely disciplined modeling.
 With the advent of more expressive and sophisticated tools like conic optimization, we feel that this approach is better suited.

 We begin with a comprehensive chapter on linear optimization, including modeling examples, duality theory and infeasibility certificates for linear problems.
 Linear problems are optimization problems of the form

 Conic optimization is a generalization of linear optimization which handles problems of the form:

 where \(K\) is a convex cone.
 Various families of convex cones allow formulating different types of nonlinear constraints.
 The following chapters present modeling with four types of convex cones: